slowernews/wisdom-tldr/README.md

 > *'The highest form of the art of power is the ability to distinguish the wolves from the lambs, the foxes from hares, the hawks from vultures.'*

-CHALLENGES: too much info is also prone to bias: you'll find confirmation to your pre-existing beliefs and assumptions.
+CHALLENGES: too much info is also prone to bias: you'll always find confirmation to your pre-existing beliefs and assumptions.